yeah but like...

 The main objection we hear to installing trash cans is the idea that they'll somehow encourage more visitation, more trash, or both.
 We don't get it.

 For starters, that cat is entirely out of the bag - Grizzly Peak currently sees hundreds of visitors every day, possibly thousands on summer weekends.
 Literally no one thinks hey, let's drive up for the trash cans!
-Instead, they think hey, let's drive up for the world-class views.
+Instead, they think hey, let's drive up for the world-class views!
 Trash cans are a mature response to an established fact, not a tourist attraction.

 Second, anything would be an improvement over the open dump status quo.
 Most people use "open dump" as hyperbole.
 Not here - Grizzly Peak is literally an open dump.
 If not providing trash cans is some sort of cynical management theory designed to deter use, it has failed.
-Worse, it flies in the face of the broken window theory and likely encourages the very antisocial behavior the logs were installed to deter.
+Worse, it flies in the face of the broken window theory and thus encourages the very antisocial behavior the logs were installed to deter.

 For starters, that cat is entirely out of the bag - Grizzly Peak currently sees hundreds of visitors every day, possibly thousands on summer weekends.
 Literally no one thinks hey, let's drive up for the trash cans!
-Instead, they think hey, let's drive up for the world-class views.
+Instead, they think hey, let's drive up for the world-class views!
 Trash cans are a mature response to an established fact, not a tourist attraction.

 Second, anything would be an improvement over the open dump status quo.
 Most people use "open dump" as hyperbole.
 Not here - Grizzly Peak is literally an open dump.
 If not providing trash cans is some sort of cynical management theory designed to deter use, it has failed.
-Worse, it flies in the face of the broken window theory and likely encourages the very antisocial behavior the logs were installed to deter.
+Worse, it flies in the face of the broken window theory and thus encourages the very antisocial behavior the logs were installed to deter.

 Why don't we just close the road?